-Construction commenced in September 2019 on the first phase of 278 new residential properties of the Brabazon development.
-Designed by globally renowned local architects Feilden Clegg Bradley, the range of one- and two-bedroom apartments, and two, three-and four-bedroom homes feature generous rooms, over-sized windows and soaring double-height spaces in selected properties.
+Construction of the first phase of 302 one and two-bedroom apartments and two, three and four-bedroom homes at Brabazon began in September 2019.
+Designed by globally renowned local architects Feilden Clegg Bradley Studios, the distinctive new homes - featuring generous rooms, over-sized windows and soaring double-height spaces in selected properties - have already been recognised through a number of awards.

-The project was shortlisted for the 2020 Housing Design Awards, which is the amongst the most prestigious awards for residential developments in the UK, and is supported by all major institutions for property professionals like The Royal Institute of Chartered Surveyors (RICS), The Royal Institute of British Architects (RIBA), Royal Town Planning Institute (RTPI), The Landscape Institute and The Chartered Institute of Architectural Technologists.
+In 2020 - before the first homes went on sale - Brabazon was shortlisted for a Housing Design Award.
+Supported by all five major institutions for property professionals, including The Royal Institute of Chartered Surveyors (RICS), The Royal Institute of British Architects (RIBA) and the Royal Town Planning Institute (RTPI), the Housing Design Awards are amongst the most prestigious accolades available for residential developments in the UK.